-RODERICK LYLE LL.B., B.Com, LL.M (Lond), MBA (Melb) Non Executive Director
+RODERICK LYLE LL.B., B.Com, LL.M (Lond), MBA (Melb) Non-Executive Director

 Roderick joined Pro Medicus Limited as a Director on 23 November 2010.
-He is a Senior Partner of Clayton Utz and is former Managing Partner of the Melbourne office.
+He is the Senior Corporate Advisor in the Melbourne office of Clayton Utz and is a former Managing Partner of that office.